...a little bit about Vaseem Mohammed

 He draws on the idea of although things can look beautiful and hopeful, there is always an underlying message of a journey of struggle to achieve ones goal.

 The art tries to evoke ‘Hope out of adversity’, in an emotional or a physical struggle but at the end we turn to something more higher in a spiritual sense to find a balance in our lives.

 His paintings & sculpture have become more of a platform for a political expression (although sometimes not obvious), drawing from imagery of bombings, war and war torn cities which have all left their consequences, displacing and severing humanity.

 Vaseem lives in London where he works from his studio in Bow.
 He regularly exhibits & curates his work, undertakes commissions and is involved in various ongoing projects.

-Please contact Vaseem for further info, purchasing or to arrange a Viewing (by appointment).
+Please contact Vaseem for further info, purchasing or to arrange a Viewing at his studio (by appointment).

 ©2019 Vaseem Mohammed Fine Artist